 Meanwhile, FCS loans have shifted to increasingly finance a specific type of agricultural producer: large grain and livestock operations associated with dominant processors.
 This preferential lending has come at the expense of small and midsize farms, with the share of total new FCS loans going to small farms by dollar volume declining to 15.9% in 2019.
 On the ground, anecdotal evidence suggests FCS institutions are no longer effective lenders for young, beginning, and small farmers in large parts of the country - particularly for those with fruit, vegetable, and mixed-crop farms.
+These lending preferences disproportionately impact farmers of color, who are more likely to own and operate these types of operations and face additional barriers resulting from decades of systemic racist lending policies.
 In contrast, FCS institutions have become the predominant source of financing for dominant hog integrators and processors.